Skip to main content

 Tap into your inner astronomer and admire the breathtaking views of the Dark Skies of Nelson County.

-Visit Astronomical League for information and printable handouts useful for everyone from the casual observer to the moradvanced amateur astronomer.
+Astronomical League for information and printable handouts useful for everyone from the casual observer to the moradvanced amateur astronomer.
 They also offer printable handouts fo every month of the year, centered around what’s up in the sky mid-month.

 Dark Skies Packages